mbabynames search ✿

 Catherine Brielle

-"noble and strong" (Catherine) meets "God is my strength" (Brielle).
+"pure" (Catherine) meets "God is my strength" (Brielle).
 The combination reads as complete.
 Neither name overshadows the other.
 The hard B in Brielle gives a clean break after Catherine's open vowel ending.

 Catherine Brooke